eccenca/documentation.eccenca.com/docs/deploy-and-configure/configuration/production-ready-settings/index.md

 > Make your registered redirect URIs as specific as possible.
 Registering vague redirect URIs for Authorization Code Flows may allow malicious clients to impersonate another client with broader access.

-Corporate Memory uses the following clients to authenticate against keycloak.
-For each client, you have to adjust the **Valid Redirect URIs** field.
+Corporate Memory uses the `cmem` client to authenticate against Keycloak, so adjust the **Valid Redirect URIs** field for this client.

-- cmem

 Select`cmem` realm, then **Clients** → `cmem` and enter your deploy URL, e.g., `https://cmem.example.net/*`.